Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Triumph was also testing a 2.5-litre V8 derived from the slant-four it was building for Saab.
 Harry Webster later said of the V8: ‘When I left we’d hardly even run one, and we certainly hadn’t put in the plant to make it.’

 BMC also had the overhead camshaft E-Series engine in the pipeline, available as a four-cylinder 1485cc and 1748cc unit and, of more relevance to the Specialist Car division, a 2227cc six cylinder.
 The six-cylinder E-Series engine had first run in July 1966.

 For most of the 1970s, Austin Morris would develop an overhead camshaft version of its venerable B-Series engine that evolved into the O-Series of 1978.
 Yet British Leyland already had two similar engines of around 2.0-litres on its formation.

 The mess that wasn’t sorted

 Thanks to new anti-pollution laws in the USA, car manufacturers were migrating to the more emissions-friendly overhead camshaft layout.
 This suggested that of these engines, only the Triumph/Saab slant-four, the Rover P6 2.0-litre, Triumph V8, Jaguar XK, BMC E-Series and Jaguar V12 had any real future, although it didn’t quite work out that way.

-BMC had just completed the large Cofton Hackett plant adjacent to Longbridge to produce the E-Series engine in great volume, they had aspirations to produce 1.5 million vehicles by 1970, but that never materialised.
-With spare capacity there, British Leyland could have transferred some if not all of its Specialist Car Division engine production there.
+BMC had just completed the large Cofton Hackett plant adjacent to Longbridge to produce the E-Series engine in great volume – it had aspirations to produce 1.5 million vehicles by 1970, but that never materialised.
+With spare capacity there, British Leyland could have transferred some if not all of its Specialist Car division engine production there.